rbaumgar/otracing-demo-app/OpenTracing.md

 Make sure you are logged in as cluster-admin:

-After a short time, you can check that the operator pods were created and running and the CRDs are created:
+After a short time, you can check that the operator pods is created and running and the CRD is created:

 ```shell
 $ oc get pod -n openshift-operators|grep jaeger